 In this area, agreements are almost always better than litigated resolutions.
 There is an old saying among lawyers that, even if the worst parent is named the residential parent, that outcome is better than a trial.
 That is obviously not true in all cases, but it is true in most cases.

 Parenting time divisions must be in the best interests of the children.
-For a free consultation with an experienced family law attorney in Chicago, contact the Delaney Heckman After-hours and home visits are available.
+For a free consultation with an experienced family law attorney in Chicago, contact the Andrea Heckman Law After-hours and home visits are available.